Corn Mazes

 50165 Eight Mile Rd, Northville, MI 48167

-Maybury Farm is a working farm in Northville that is known for its incredible corn maze design that is unveiled each year.
+Maybury Farm is a working farm in Northville that is known for its incredible corn maze design, which is unveiled each year.
 When you arrive at the farm, you will get to take a wagon ride out to the corn maze, and then your real adventure begins.

 After you have completed the maze, you can head back to the farm for fresh cider and donuts.